 A Mindful Approach to Naming Your Baby

-Naming stories are the best.
+Get Inspired (Naming stories are the best!)

-Ask your closest friends where their names came from, and you’re sure to get a good story or two.
 You could find out that Lindsay’s parents named her after their favorite bank teller.
 Lewis was named for his great-grandfather who brought the family to the US.
 Or Maddy was named after a Madrone – her dad’s favorite tree.

-1. Brainstorm with Baby Name Lists
+Explore Baby Name Lists

 A great way to get the ball rolling is by looking through lists of people and places you admire.
 The perfect name might not be on any list, but it could get you moving in the right direction.